UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 # Computer-centered deadline behaviors and stress patterns
-This repository contains the R scripts to curate, ensure quality control, and validate the raw data collected via the S-Interface and other tools in the "Office Tasks 2020" project.
+This repository contains the R scripts to curate, ensure quality control, normalize, and generate final model data from the raw data collected via the S-Interface and other tools in the "Office Tasks 2020" project.